Environmental Studies Faculty

 - B.A., Physics, Colorado College

 - Winner of the 2016 Robert G. Athearn Book Award, for best book on history of the 20th century American West.

-Blackfeet Vocabulary Terms for Items of Material Culture, National Museum of Natural History, Smithsonian Institution, 2004.
+Blackfeet Vocabulary Terms for Items of Material Culture, Lexicon, National Museum of Natural History, Smithsonian Institution, 2004.

 BOOK CHAPTERS & JOURNAL ARTICLES:

-Introduction, Blackfoot Country, by Walter Hildebrandt, Ekstasis Editions, Victoria, British Columbia, 2107.
+Introduction, Blackfoot Country, by Walter Hildebrandt, Ekstasis Editions, Victoria, British Columbia, 2017.

 Chapter, "American Indian Moving to Cities,” Why You Can't Teach U.S. History Without American Indians, David R.M.
 Beck and Rosalyn LaPier, Edited by Susan Sleeper-Smith, Juliana Barr, Jean M. O’Brien, Nancy Shoemaker, and Scott Stevens, University of North Carolina Press, 2015.